 the show society only.

-numbers of entries or other limited agreed by the Kennel Club.
+other factors as agreed by the Kennel Club.
+Limited agility shows

 Open Agility Shows are just that, open to all